-You should ideally add an external power supply for the motor, particularly if you're going to add more devices to the arduino; which should also have it's own power supply.
+You should ideally add an external power supply for the backlight and the motor, particularly if you're going to add more devices to the arduino; which should also have it's own power supply.
 Do not rely on the USB for power to drive the motor, you could damage your computer.